atscott/angular/TYPED_ROUTER_CONTEXT.md

 ### Fluent API

-The final architecture uses a class-based, fluent API inspired by TanStack Router, initiated by a `createRoute` factory function.
+The final architecture uses a class-based, fluent API inspired by TanStack Router, initiated by a `createRootRoute` factory function.

+1.  **`createRootRoute`**: The main factory function for creating the root of a typed route hierarchy.
+It returns a `TypedRootRoute` instance, which is a special branded type that `provideTypedRouter` requires.

-1.  **`createRoute`**: The main factory function for creating a typed route.
+2.  **`createRoute`**: The main factory function for creating a typed child route.
 It takes the route's "shape"—its `path`, `getParentRoute`, and `data`—and returns a `TypedRouteBuilder` instance.

-2.  **`.addResolvers()` method**: The returned class instance has an `.addResolvers()` method that accepts an object of individual, type-safe resolver functions.
+3.  **`.addResolvers()` method**: The returned class instance has an `.addResolvers()` method that accepts an object of individual, type-safe resolver functions.
 Because the parent's type information is already part of the class instance, each resolver's `route` parameter is correctly typed.

-3.  **`.lazy()` method**: The class instance also has a `.lazy()` method for defining lazy-loaded properties.
+4.  **`.lazy()` method**: The class instance also has a `.lazy()` method for defining lazy-loaded properties.
 This method takes a function that returns a `Promise` for an object containing the `component` and an optional `resolve` object.

-4.  **`.addChildren()` method**: The class instance has an `.addChildren()` method that takes an array of child route builders or an object map of child route builders, allowing for a fully fluent and composable way to define the route hierarchy.
+5.  **`.addChildren()` method**: The class instance has an `.addChildren()` method that takes an array of child route builders or an object map of child route builders.
+It returns a new `TypedRouteBuilder` instance where the `children` property is strongly typed to match the children that were passed in.
+This allows for a fully fluent and composable way to define the route hierarchy.

 This API provides a clean, composable, and highly type-safe way to define routes.